drush211/MasterPlanForWorldDomination/PhysicalImprovement/Workouts/TimeChallenges.md

 ## Squat Challenge

-  * Total Squats: 250
+  * Total Air Squats: 125
-  * PB: TODO
+  * PB: [7:41][Squat Challenge]
   * Tips: Smaller rep amounts early to save strength for later.

-This is a simple challenge, where you attempt to do 250 squats as fast as possible.
+This is a simple challenge, where you attempt to do 125 air squats as fast as possible.
 Simple as it sounds, get a stop watch, hit start, and begin.
 I've yet to do this challenge, but it's on the agenda.

 A tip for this is to try to minimize your rep counts early to retain strength for later.

+## Crunch  Challenge

+  * Total Crunches: 150
+  * PB: [3:27][Crunch Challenge]
+  * Tips: Smaller rep amounts early to save strength for later.

+This is a simple challenge, where you attempt to do 150 crunches as fast as possible.
+Simple as it sounds, get a stop watch, hit start, and begin.
+I've yet to do this challenge, but it's on the agenda.

+A tip for this is to try to minimize your rep counts early to retain strength for later.

+[Push-Up Challenge]: ./200_Push-Up_Challenge/200_Push-Up_Challenge_Any%25.lss
+[Pull-Up Challenge]: ./50_Pull-Up_Challenge/50_Pull-Up_Challenge_Any%25.lss
+[Squat Challenge]: ./125_Squat_Challenge/125_Squat_Challenge_Any%25.lss
+[Crunch Challenge]: 150_Crunch_Challenge/150_Crunch_Challenge_Any%.lss